Parkland Institute's research fellows provide broad guidance and feedback on the research and programming Parkland Institute undertakes.

 Elaine Bernard is Executive Director of the Labor and Worklife Program at Harvard Law School and the Harvard Trade Union Program.

-Stephanie Bloomingdale is the Secretary-Treasurer for the Wisconsin State AFL-CIO.
+Stephanie Bloomingdale is the Secretary-Treasurer for the Wisconsin State AFL-CIO, the first woman elected to this position.
 Her research interests include exploring income inequality and the effect of unionization on voting patterns and on wages and benefits.

-Asbjørn Wahl is Adviser at the Norwegian Union of Municipal and General Employees and director of the Campaign for the Welfare State.
+Asbjørn Wahl is Adviser at the Norwegian Union of Municipal and General Employees and special adviser at the Campaign for the Welfare State.
 Trained in history and sociology, he has many years of experience in the trade union movement, at the national and international level.